fridujo/spring-automocker/README.md

 ### Mocking strategies

 ##### Property sources
-The extension [`@MockPropertySources`](spring-automocker/src/main/java/com/github/fridujo/automocker/base/MockPropertySources.java) add a `ProtocolResolver` to Spring context resolving *properties file* as empty ones.
+The extension [`@MockPropertySources`](spring-automocker/src/main/java/com/github/fridujo/automocker/base/MockPropertySources.java) adds a `ProtocolResolver` to Spring context resolving *properties file* as empty ones.

+##### MVC controllers
+The extension [`@MockWebMvc`](spring-automocker/src/main/java/com/github/fridujo/automocker/base/MockWebMvc.java) sets up a `MockMvc`.
+This `MockMvc` instance is either wired on :
+* the `org.springframework.web.context.WebApplicationContext` if the current context is of such type
+* the `@Controller` annotated beans otherwise

 ## Example Use